-In all, nine rainbow trout (Oncorhynchus mykiss) and one brook trout (Salvelinus fontinalis) ranging in fork lengths from 95 mm to 250 mm were captured within the tailrace channel.
-Of these ten captures, all were liberated to the West Fork Wallowa River (Table 1).
+In all, four rainbow trout ranging in fork length from 90 mm to 185 mm were captured within the tailrace channel.
+All four captures were liberated to the West Fork Wallowa River (Table 1).
 All fish were captured by a Smith-Root model LR-24 backpack electrofisher set to straight direct current in order to minimize stress from initial capture and all protocols as set forth in the NOAA Electrofishing Guidelines Manual were followed.